Boston Terrier: History

 The Boston terrier breed originated around 1870, when Robert C. Hooper of Boston purchased from a man named William O'Brien a dog named Judge (known later as Hooper's Judge), which was of a bull and terrier type lineage.
 Hooper's Judge is directly related to the original bull and terrier breeds of the 19th and early 20th centuries.
 The American Kennel Club cites Hooper's Judge as the ancestor of nearly all true modern Boston Terriers.

 Judge weighed about 32 lbs.
 Judge was bred to Edward Burnett's bitch named Gyp (or Kate).
 Gyp was a white bulldog-type female, owned by Edward Burnett, of Southboro, Massachusetts.
 She weighed about 20 lb, was stocky and strong and had the typical blocky head now shown in Bostons.
 From this foundation of the breed, subsequent breeders refined the breed into its modern-day presentation.
-Bred down in size from fighting dogs of the bull and terrier types, the Boston Terrier originally weighed up to 44 lbs (Old Boston Bulldogs).
+Bred down in size from fighting dogs of the bull and terrier types, the Old Boston Bulldogs, a direct ancestor of the Boston Terrier, originally weighed up to 44 lbs.

 The Boston Terrier Club was formed in 1891; it was admitted to membership in the American Kennel Club in 1893.
 It is one of a small number of breeds to have originated in the United States.

 In the early years, the color and markings were not very important to the breed's standard.
 By the 20th century the breed's distinctive markings and color were written into the standard, becoming an essential feature.
 The Boston Terrier has lost most of its aggressive nature, preferring the company of humans, although some males will still challenge other dogs if they feel their territory is being invaded.
 Boston University has used Rhett the Boston Terrier as their mascot since 1922.
 The Boston Terrier has also been the official state dog of Massachusetts since 1979.